odan/slim4-skeleton/docs/testing.md

 ### Mocking the database

-For the sake of real unit-tests and performance, we recommend mocking all Repository interfaces (no problem with phpunit) or create an memory based Repository that implements the required Repository interface.
+For the sake of real unit-tests (and performance), it's recommend to mock the Repository interface or methods.

 This will allow you to write real unit tests without any database interactions.

 Of course you still can (and should) implement [Integration Tests](#integration-tests) with a real testing database.

-We are using the [PHPUnit mocking functionality](https://phpunit.de/manual/current/en/test-doubles.html) to create mocks for the repository interface.
+You can use the [PHPUnit mocking functionality](https://phpunit.de/manual/current/en/test-doubles.html) to create mocks for the repository interface or methods.
 This will allow you to create custom result sets per test, without touching the database and without extra mock classes.

 Please take a look at this example to see how to mock out the complete database:

-* `tests/TestCase/Domain/User/UserListTest.php`
+* `tests/TestCase/Domain/User/Service/UserGeneratorTest.php`

 ## Debugging Unit Tests

-To debug tests with PhpStorm you must have to mark the directory `tests/` as the test root source.
+To debug tests in [PhpStorm](https://www.jetbrains.com/phpstorm/), you have to mark the `tests/` directory as test sources root.

 * Open the project in PhpStorm
 * Right click the directory `tests`